bagbag/tstdl/base/source/authentication/README.md

 This service is designed for use in a browser environment.
 It simplifies all client-side authentication tasks:

-- **Token Storage**: Securely stores tokens in `localStorage`.
+- **Token Storage**: Persists tokens in `localStorage` to maintain sessions across page reloads.
 - **State Management**: Exposes the authentication state (e.g., `isLoggedIn`, `token`, `subject`) as signals and RxJS Observables, making it easy to build reactive UIs.
-- **Automatic Refresh**: Automatically refreshes the access token before it expires, ensuring a seamless user experience.
+- **Automatic Refresh**: Automatically refreshes the access token before it expires using the refresh token, ensuring a seamless user experience.
 - **API Interaction**: Provides simple methods (`login()`, `logout()`, `impersonate()`, etc.) that communicate with the server-side API.

 ### Extensibility: `AuthenticationAncillaryService`